+Flag of Host Country

+Flag of another nation

+State or Province Flag

+Club or District Banner

-1. Flag of Host Country Extreme right of speakers
+Extreme right of speakers

-2. Flag of another nation Left of Host Flag
+Left of Host Flag

-3. State or Province Flag4.
-Club or District BannerLeft of other nation FlagLeft of State/Province Flag
+Left of other nation Flag

+Left of State/Province Flag

 When flags of two or more nations and/or states are displayed, they are to be on staffs of the same height.
 The flags should be of approximately the same size.